 One of the coolest parts of using animation in your explainer video is that you can mess with camera angles and POV on a whim.
 If you want to zoom to the top of a skyscraper, you can do it without hiring a helicopter crew.
 If you want to “dive” into your computer screen to see the magic behind the software, go for it.
 Even if you use live action, drones are cheaper than ever before allowing you to produce shots with interesting camera angles and dramatic pans, zooms, and perspectives.

 In this recent animated explainer video for The City of Santa Monica City Attorney’s Fair Housing project, we “zoomed” into a child’s drawing to explain complicated housing regulations.
-That’s a heck of a lot more interesting than someone in an office explaining your housing rights, and in the end the engagement factor is essential to getting the important information out there.
+That’s a lot more interesting than someone in an office explaining your housing rights, and in the end the engagement factor is essential to getting the important information out there.

 Experiment with low angles that frame your subject in a dramatic way.
 Pull back and use dutch angles for transitions.
 Move the camera around.
 If you go with an animated video you can do any number of interesting (even impossible) things with the camera motion and angle.
 Have fun and your viewers will too!

-Mobile Video is Bold: Create a Simple CTA
+11 Be Bold: Create a Simple CTA

 Here’s a mobile video CTA checklist to get you started: